Joshua Hicks: Club and state rowing

 A Western Australian, Hicks was educated at Trinity College, Perth where he took up rowing.
 He won a collegiate rowing scholarship to Harvard University.
 There he rowed in Harvard's senior varsity eight in his second year of 2011.
-After his return from Harvard and a move to New South Wales, Hicks' senior club rowing has been from the Sydney Rowing Club.
+Following his return from Harvard and a move to New South Wales, Hicks' senior club rowing was from the Sydney Rowing Club.

 Hicks' first state representation for West Australia came in 2009 when he was selected in the Western Australian youth eight to contest the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
-From 2014 to 2022 Hicks was selected in the Western Australian men's senior eights to contest the King's Cup at the Interstate Regatta.
+From 2014 to 2023 Hicks was selected in the Western Australian men's senior eights to contest the King's Cup at the Interstate Regatta.
 He stroked those WA eights in 2015, 2016, 2018, 2019 and 2021.

-In 2019 he contested the open men's coxless pair title at the Australian Rowing Championships with Sam Hardy and finished in third place.
-He again contested the coxless pair with Hardy at the 2021 Australian Rowing Championships, also competed in the coxless four event and that year won a national championship title in Sydney Rowing Club colours in the open men's coxed eight.
+In 2019 he contested the men's coxless pair title at the Australian Rowing Championships with Sam Hardy and finished in third place.
+He again contested the coxless pair with Hardy at the 2021 Australian Rowing Championships, also competed in the coxless four event and that year won a national championship title in Sydney Rowing Club colours in the men's eight.